microsoft/MIMConfigDocumenter/README.md

 # MIM Configuration Documenter

-MIM configuration documenter is a tool to generate documentation of a MIM / FIM synchronization or service installation.
+The MIM Configuration Documenter is a tool used to generate documentation of a Microsoft Identity Manager (MIM) or Forefront Identity Manager (FIM) deployemt (both the Synchronization Service as well as the Service and Portal environments).

-The goal of this project is to:
+## Project goals:

-* Document deployment configuration details for the MIM / FIM solution!
+* Document deployment configuration details for the MIM / FIM solution.
-* Track any configuration changes you have made since a specific baseline!!
+* Track configuration changes you have made since a specific baseline.
-* Build confidence in getting things right when making changes to the deployed solution!!
+* Build confidence in getting things right when making changes to the deployed solution.

-Prerequisites:
+## Prerequisites:

 1. .NET Framework 4.5 to be able to run the tool.
-2. FIMAutomation PowerShell snap-in installed locally when generating report for FIMService config.
+2. [FIMAutomation](https://docs.microsoft.com/en-us/powershell/module/fimautomation/?view=idm-ps-2016sp1) PowerShell snap-in installed locally when generating report for FIMService config.
 3. A modern browser (e.g. Microsoft Edge) to view the report.

-How to use the tool:
+## Obtaining and testing the tool:

-* Download the latest release MIMConfigDocumenter.zip from the [releases](https://github.com/Microsoft/MIMConfigDocumenter/releases) tab under the Code tab tab, UNBLOCK the downloaded zip file and extract the zip file to an empty local folder.
+* Download the latest release of your choice from the [releases](https://github.com/Microsoft/MIMConfigDocumenter/releases) section under the Code tab in the project.
+We recommend downloading the MIMConfigDocumenter.zip file
-	* This will extract the Documenter application binaries along with the sample data files for "Contoso".
+* Be sure to *Unblock* the downloaded zip file before extracting the contents to an empty local folder.
+This process will extract the MIM Configuration Documenter application binaries, along with sample data files for the Contoso corporation.
-	* Make sure that the tool runs by running the PowerShell script InvokeDocumenter-Contoso.ps1.
+* Test the tool by executing the included PowerShell script InvokeDocumenter-Contoso.ps1.

+## Using the tool:

+To generate documentation, the MIM Configuration Documenter compares any provided point in time configuration export, with another.
+The difference between the two configurations is used to generate the report.
+Several baseline configurations are provided for convenience.
+These includes:

+* FIM-Base_4.0.3684.2
+* FIM-R2-SP1-Base_4.1.3419.0
+* FIM-R2-SP1-Base_4.1.3461.0
+* FIM-R2
+* MIM-SP1-Base_4.4.1302.0
+* MIM-SP1-Base_4.4.1459.0

+ with one of the baseline exports provided; or

 * Export the FIM Sync Server and FIM Service Configuration of your two environments: PILOT / TARGET / END-STATE environment and PRODUCTION / BASELINE / REFERENCE environment.
 	* FIM Sync Server configuration is exported using File | Export Server Configuration menu in the FIM Sync Admin console.
 	* FIM Service configuration is exported using the ExportSchema.ps1 and ExportPolicy.ps1 scripts.